Paraphraser/PiBuilder/README.md

 #         turns off swapping.
 You should consider this on any Pi
 #         that boots from SD.
 #      VM_SWAP=automatic
+#         same as "disable" if the Pi is running from SD.
+Otherwise,
 #         changes /etc/dphys-swapfile configuration so that swap size
 #         is twice real RAM, with a maximum limit of 2GB.
 In practice,
 #         this will usually result in 2GB of swap space.
 You should